 As said previously, your SDS must be available to all staff.
 Your full inventory should also be made available in the event of an emergency.

 Ideally, your SDS should be available as soft copies stored on one central system.
-These can be distributed through file sharing systems.
+These can be distributed through file-sharing systems.
 Dedicated SDS management software can also automatically log revision and update dates, while search capabilities make it easier to search through hundreds of entries.

-Sometimes you may have no other alternative then a hard copy SDS.
+Sometimes you may have no other alternative than a hard copy SDS.
 In that case, strict procedures must be put in place to ensure these are kept up to date with a soft version.

 Step 7: Maintaining Existing Products

 A common mistake made when building a chemical inventory is that once the project is completed, the inventory remains static.
-Ideally inventories/systems should be revisited on an annual basis – this includes checking with manufacturers for revised SDS'.
+Ideally, inventories/systems should be revisited on an annual basis – this includes checking with manufacturers for revised SDS.

 As stated above, include the checked date for an SDS, even if no update was made.